University Honors Program

 admissions.temple.edu/honors

-Temple Honors is an interdisciplinary hub of the university, promoting Intellectual Curiosity, Inclusive Community, Social Courage and Integrity in Leadership.
+The Temple University Honors Program is an interdisciplinary undergraduate program that fosters a supportive network of diverse and motivated scholars, guided by the following pillars: Intellectual Curiosity, Inclusive Community, Social Courage, Integrity in Leadership.

-Our goal for students is that they leave Temple as well-rounded creators of knowledge with the confidence to advocate for themselves and others as engaged, global citizens.
+Our goal is to produce well-rounded creators of knowledge with the confidence to advocate for themselves and others.
+We value collaboration over competition and encourage challenge by individual choice.

 Honors Program Admissions